I am an absolute bookworm!

 Representation of LGBTQ+

-I feel extremely blessed to be living in a time when we have amazing authors like Holden Sheppard, Alicia Tuckerman, Maddie Godfrey, Alison Evans, Meg Caddy and so many more who are creating and Incredible relatable and awesome characters for those of us who identify as part of the LGBTQ+ community.
+I feel extremely blessed to be living in a time when we have amazing authors like Holden Sheppard, Alicia Tuckerman, Maddie Godfrey, Alison Evans, Meg Caddy, Nevo Zisin and so many more who are creating Incredible, relatable and awesome characters for those of us who identify as part of the LGBTQIA+ community.

-One of the books which I have just finished the first draft for my NaNoWriMo project has many LGBTQ+ characters who are essential to the story just as so many amazing LGBTQ+ people in our world are essential to our lives and I can't wait to share it once it's edited!
+One of the books which I have just finished the first draft for my NaNoWriMo project has many LGBTQ+ characters who are essential to the story just as so many amazing LGBTQ+ people in our world are essential to our lives and I can't wait to share it with you once it's edited!

 Some fun pics of me with a bunch of inspirational authors